 Currently, there is no cure for glaucoma.
 All treatments are undertaken to reduce the risk of progressing visual loss.
 Usually, if treatment is begun early, the disease can be controlled and vision can be saved.

 Endocyclophotocoagulation (ECP), is applied to the ciliary body in an operating-room procedure through a small corneal incision in order to decrease the production of intraocular fluid.
 A newer, and less invasive, operating room laser is called transscleral cyclophotocoagulation.
 With this procedure, the laser is actually applied to the ciliary body without an incision.
 The laser treatment is applied topically in less than 5 minutes and only causes mild swelling and discomfort.
-Dr. Rhodes has access to all types of lasers, and will discuss with you which type is best for your eyes.
+Our Lakeway eye doctors have access to all types of lasers, and will discuss with you which type is best for your eyes.

 This treatment is performed in those with angle closure glaucoma.
 The laser is used to create a small hole in the iris (colored part of the eye).
 This hole acts as a channel for fluid and helps to provide access for the fluid to reach the drainage system of the eye.
 The laser usually causes temporary blurred vision and mild discomfort.